Love Never Dies

 "He had open heart surgery last year," his son said.

-I shared that my daughter's best friend's parents had died in a horrible car crash and the pain of the "not knowing" had always weighed heavy on their minds and left a huge scar in her family's heart.
+"Maybe that's why they didn't take him in the helicopter."
+I went on to tell him that I felt such an urgency to connect with his family, to let them know what had happened.
+I shared that my daughter's best friend's parents had died in a horrible car crash and the pain of the "not knowing" had always weighed heavily on their minds and left a huge scar in her family's heart.

 I asked Wallace's son, "Can you tell me about your Dad?
-He looked like such a sweet gentle man."
+He looked like such a sweet, gentle man."

 "His name is Wallace, just like mine, but they've called him Smitty his whole life, and they've called me Wally.
 He was 88; you wouldn't believe how lively he was.
 He'd been a plasterer his whole life.
-Up until his heart attack, he was still working, helping friends and family.
+Up until his heart attack he was still working, helping friends and family.
 After his heart attack, he still wanted to help, so we'd just prop him up and put a trowel in his hand and he'd go to work doing his plastering.
 My dad was a good man who loved life.
 I talked to him every day and I'm going to really miss him."

 After a month passed, I felt compelled to send the following letter to Wally: